xtremepush/XtremePush-Phonegap/readme.md

 1. Download the latest plugin version [here](https://github.com/xtremepush/XtremePush_iOS/archive/master.zip).

 2. Extract the archive, it contains the folder *XtremePush_phonegap/Plugin* with the following two folders relevant to the iOS phonegap integration:
-    * *iOS/*: Contains the required  .h and .m files of the plugin.
+    * *src/ios/*: Contains the required  .h and .m files of the plugin.
-    * *JS/*: Contains the .js file of the plugin that goes in the www folder.
+    * *www/*: Contains the .js file of the plugin that goes in the www folder.

    Note: folders with the names of other OSes can be ignored, there is also an example iOS app in *Example_Apps/android*

 ### 3. Add phonegap plugin <a name="ios_add_plugin"></a>

+Manually Installation:

-1. Add AppDelegate+notification.h, AppDelegate+notification.m, XTremePushPlugin.h, XTremePushPlugin.m  to the plugins/ folder of your project in Xcode (found in the iOS/ folder).
+1. Add AppDelegate+notification.h, AppDelegate+notification.m, XTremePushPlugin.h, XTremePushPlugin.m  to the plugins/ folder of your project in Xcode (found in the src/ios/ folder).

-2. In the *JS/* folder of the plugin you downloaded you will find the folder *xtremepush/* containing "xtremepush.js" the javascript file that allows you to use xtremepush methods in your phonegap project.
+2. In the *www/* folder of the plugin you downloaded you will find the folder *xtremepush/* containing "xtremepush.js" the javascript file that allows you to use xtremepush methods in your phonegap project.
 Copy the folder *xtremepush/* to the *www/plugins/* folder of your project.

 3. To the file cordova_plugins.js add: